bhargavapranjali/MSEngage_PEERify/README.md

 ## Steps to run

 * Go to /backend
-    * Install all the dependencies using package.json using `npm i`
+    * Install all the dependencies in package.json using `npm i`

 * Go to /frontend
-    * Install all the dependencies using package.json using `npm i`
+    * Install all the dependencies in package.json using `npm i`

 * Ignore the package.json in the root directory